Generalized Neuro-Solver#

 python heat_idrlnet.py --max_iter=10000 --output_folder=generalization_bc --hot_edge_temp_range=-1,1 --hot_edge_temp_to_plot=0 --output_num_x=500 --output_num_y=500 --colorbar_limits=-1.2,1.2

-The script heat_idrlnet.py trains a PINN in the setting described throughout the Heat series.
+the Heat series.
 The flags in this command line fulfill different purposes:

-• max_iter defines the total number of training epochs;
+defines the total number of training epochs;output_folder

-• colorbar_limits defines the range of the colorbar used.
+defines the range of the colorbar used.

 Let’s analyze it by using a classical Finite Difference Method (FDM) for \(u_{\rm top} =0 \;^\mathrm{o}C\)) as the benchmark.